 To stimulate novel, daring ideas and innovative approaches, preliminary results are not required in HFSP research grant applications.
 Special emphasis is placed on encouraging scientists early in their careers to participate in the Program Grants.
 Applicants are expected to develop new lines of research through the collaboration.

-Awards are for 3 years and made to international (preferably intercontinental) teams of 2 – 4 members.
+Awards are for three years and made to international (preferably intercontinental) teams of two to four 4 members.
 Research Grants (Program Grants) are for independent scientists at all stages of their careers.
-Grants are also available for teams of early career researchers (Young Investigator Grants) who are all within 5 years of establishing an independent laboratory and within 10 years of obtaining their PhDs.
+Grants are also available for teams of early career researchers (Young Investigator Grants) who are all within five years of establishing an independent laboratory and within 10 years of obtaining their PhDs.
 The amount is dependent upon team size, up to $450,000 per year.
 The principal applicant must be located in one of the HFSP member countries; co-investigators may be located in any country.

-- All members of a Young Investigators’ grant team must be within 5 years of obtaining an independent position (see below) but must have obtained their first doctoral degree (PhD, MD or equivalent) not longer than 10 years before the deadline for submission of the letter of intent.
-For exceptional circumstances please refer to Section 3.1 of the Application Guidelines.
+- All members of an Early Career grant team must be within five years of obtaining an independent position (see below) and must have obtained their first doctoral degree (PhD, MD or equivalent) not longer than 10 years before the deadline for submission of the letter of intent.

-- A Young Investigator should be a project leader directing a research group.
-They must have full responsibility for the day to day running of their laboratories and will have full control of the HFSP funds.
+- All applicants for an Early Career grant must be project leaders directing a research group (however small) and must have full responsibility for the day-to-day running of their laboratories and will have full control of the HFSP funds.

 - Written confirmation may be requested from the Head of Department in the case of an applicant who independently oversees a research theme.

-Additional conditions apply regarding: the institutional affiliations, the number of team members, the country of affiliation, internationality of the team, concurrent applications and new applications from previous grant awardees.
-The detailed explanations are given in Section 4 of the Application Guidelines.
+Additional conditions regarding the institutional affiliations, the number of team members, the country of affiliation, internationality of the team, concurrent applications and new applications from previous grant awardees are given in the guidelines.